Tokyo’s 1964 Olympics echo through the city’s 2020 games

 Cutting costs for host cities has become a priority for the International Olympic Committee, which has been criticized for pressuring them to overspend on new venues in the past.

-“These days we are pushing this, and it seems like they (Tokyo) have had the good sense to go that way,” Coates told The Associated Press.
+“These days we are pushing this, and it seems like (Tokyo) have had the good sense to go that way,” Coates told The Associated Press.

 Masa Takaya, a spokesman for Tokyo 2020, said using the older “venues will tell the worldwide audiences a fantastic story.”